itsabubakar/cat-wiki/README.md

 - Typescript
 - Tailwindcss
 - Express
-- Cat wiki rest api _link here_
+- Cat wiki rest api [the cat api](https://thecatapi.com/ 'link')

 ## How I worked on this project
-- I built the app using figma designs from devChallenges.io _link here_
+- I built the app using figma designs from [devChallenges.io](https://devchallenges.io/challenges/f4NJ53rcfgrP6sBMD2jt 'Figma link')
 - I used the user stories from the challenges

 ## How to navigate this project
 - This application fetches data from the cat api.
-Examples for _the request_ and _data transformation_
+Examples for [the request](https://github.com/itsabubakar/cat-wiki/blob/main/controllers/catController.js) and [data transformation](https://github.com/itsabubakar/cat-wiki/blob/main/client/src/components/Breeds.tsx)

 ## Why I built the project this way
 - This is to reinforce and practise my data fetching skills using express js and serving the code to the backend
 - I did not use a state management library.
-Places where I needed global state, I used react context hook
 - This is more focused on the frontend but my plan is to continue practising and developing both my frontend and backend skills.

 ## Libraries used